-- 7. The actions listed below under a-f are examples of unsportsmanlike conduct that is to be punished progressively, beginning with a warning (16:1b). - a. protests against referee decisions, or verbal and non-verbal actions intended to cause a specific referee decision; - b. harassing an opponent or teammate through words or gestures, or shouting at an opponent in order to cause distraction; - c. delaying the execution of a formal throw for the opponents, by not respecting the 3-metre distance or in some other way; - d. through 'theatre', trying to mislead the referees regarding the actions of an opponent or exaggerating the impact of an action, in order to provoke a time-out or an undeserved punishment for an opponent; - e. actively blocking a shot or pass by using a foot or lower leg; pure reflex motions, e.g., moving the legs together, are not to be punished (see also Rule 7:8); - f. repeated entering of the goal area for tactical reasons.
+- 7. The actions listed below under a-f are examples of unsportsmanlike conduct that is to be punished progressively, beginning with a warning (16:1b). - a. protests against referee decisions, or verbal and non-verbal actions intended to cause a specific referee decision: - b. harassing an opponent or teammate through words or gestures, or shouting at an opponent in order to cause distraction; - c. delaying the execution of a formal throw for the opponents, by not respecting the 3-metre distance or in some other way; - d. through provocations or overreactions, trying to mislead the referees regarding the actions of an opponent or exaggerating the impact of an action, in order to provoke a time-out or an undeserved punishment for an opponent (see also 8:8h 8:8g); - e. actively blocking a shot or pass with a foot or lower leg when this movement enlarges the player's body surface; pure reflex motions, e.g., moving the legs together, are not to be punished (see also Rules 7:8 and 8:8f 8:8e); - f. repeated entering of the goal area for tactical reasons.